Metal Toxicity: Your Brain Under Siege

 - Industrial waste

-- Aluminum—medications (antacids) or medical procedures (dialysis and IV tube feeding)
+- Aluminum from medications (antacids) or medical procedures (dialysis and IV tube feeding)

-- Lead—young children can be exposed by eating contaminated paint or soil
+- Lead in young children from eating contaminated paint or soil

 The Brain As a Target Organ